I was looking back at my notes on how to start on YouTube from a couple years ago and thought it would be useful to review a couple points.

 Conclusion

-One thing I want to say is when you’re creating content to publish on YouTube the process is a bit different than what you’re used to when all you’ve done is consume content.
+One thing we want to say is when you’re creating content to publish on YouTube, the process is a bit different than what you’re used to when all you’ve done is consume content.

 If you’re interested, don’t put it off.
 Be a producer more than you are a consumer.

-It’s interesting reviewing these tips as many of them aged pretty well.
-This helped me when I got started and I hope you got a little spark after reading as well.
+It’s interesting reviewing these tips, as many of them aged pretty well.
+This helped us when we got started, and we hope you got a little spark after reading it as well.

 What else should be here for a get started guide?
 What have you noticed in creating a YouTube channel?
 If you don’t have one and want one, when will you start posting videos?